AxaFrance/spring-ai-workshop/workshop/exercise-4.md

 return textSplitter.apply(documents);
 ```

-4. Complete the `load()` method to store the chunks in a vector database by calling `accept` method on `vectorStore` attribute.
+5. Complete the `load()` method to store the chunks in a vector database by calling `accept` method on `vectorStore` attribute.

-This ETL process will only be executed during application startup.
+This ETL process will be one-shot executed to populate the vector store.

 ### Part 2 - Implement the preparation of query context